Harry Styles Of One Direction Is A Rock Star: New Album Rocks Hard For 2017

 Harry Styles has the respect of top music industry publications, as well as rock and roll royalty like Sir Elton John, Sir Paul McCartney, Ringo Star and Mick Jagger who have consistently been there for him throughout the new solo album’s creative process.

-Harry Styles of One Direction also has the respect of current rockers like the Red Hot Chilli Peppers who offered him a song for his new 2017 solo album.
-See this Inquisitr article for details.
+According to the Inquisitr, Harry Styles of One Direction also has the respect of current rockers like the Red Hot Chilli Peppers who offered him a song for his new 2017 solo album.
 It is unknown if Styles included the Red Hot Chili Peppers’ song on his new album, though.
-A lot of stuff didn’t make the cut according to Ed Sheeran.
+A lot of stuff didn’t make the cut, according to Ed Sheeran.

-Harry Styles’ long-time collaborator Ed Sheeran is quoted in The Mirror explaining that although he wrote a song with One Direction teen idol, for this new 2017 solo album, it will not be included.
+Harry Styles’ long-time collaborator Ed Sheeran is quoted in the Mirror explaining that although he wrote a song with One Direction teen idol, for this new 2017 solo album, it will not be included.

 “He came round like two years ago and we jammed out a song.
 I think he’s gone in a totally different direction now.
 It’s really good.
 Anything he puts out is going to be massive, let’s be honest.
 But I think it’s very good musically as well.”

 Harry Styles is taking his time and being choosy about what he is putting on his new 2017 solo album and that is a good thing.
 It means Harry Styles has a central theme and a plan for this music.
 He’s going in a “different direction.”
-Harry is getting away from the rushed making of commercial music, and doing something far more “authentic.”
+Harry is getting away from the rushed making of commercial music and doing something far more “authentic.”

-Harry Styles is working with one of the best producers in the industry, Jeff Bhasker has worked with The Rolling Stones.
-The main differences between a One Direction album and Styles new 2017 solo album the extra time and consideration invested, and the expertise of the collaborators, as well as a harder and more complex classic rock style
+Harry Styles is working with one of the best producers in the industry; Jeff Bhasker has worked with the Rolling Stones.
+The main differences between a One Direction album and Styles new 2017 solo album the extra time and consideration invested and the expertise of the collaborators, as well as a harder and more complex classic rock style

-Working with a single producer, the versatile Jeff Bhasker (Kanye West, Rolling Stones, ‘Uptown Funk!’), in marked contrast to One Direction’s production by committee.”
+Working with a single producer, the versatile Jeff Bhasker (Kanye West, Rolling Stones, “Uptown Funk!”), in marked contrast to One Direction’s production by committee.”

-Harry Styles’ music is “authentic” according to Johnny McDaid of Snow Patrol who is quoted in Digital Spy.
+Harry Styles’ music is “authentic,” according to Johnny McDaid of Snow Patrol who is quoted in Digital Spy.

 “He is a really prolific artist and a super-talented guy.
 He’s really authentic and he has an incredible voice, so we’ve been writing a lot of songs.
 We’ve been writing songs for years together.”

 Harry Styles music is making a dramatic change in his new 2017 solo album work.
-It will be different from One Direction’s music but is Styles going to be different now?
+It will be different from One Direction’s music, but is Styles going to be different now?

 Is Harry Styles of One Direction teen pop fame just gone, to be replaced by grown-up rock star Harry?
-Well not exactly.
+Well, not exactly.
 Niall Horan, Liam Payne, and Louis Tomlinson all say there is a One Direction reunion coming eventually.
-Though there is no timetable yet.
+However, there is no timetable yet.

 RELATED REPORTS FROM THE INQUISITR